ryan-hill/course-in-a-box/modules/vector data/_posts/2002-01-01-sp-package.md

 ### On your own

+You should have downloaded a comma-delimited text file called '' for this workshop.
+This

 In the next section, we will learn how to read existing data (e.g., shapefiles) into R with the `rgdal` package.
 In addition, we will cover some basic manipulations of these data.